About Intellectual Disability

 The causes of intellectual disability can be categorized into prenatal and postnatal.

-2.1 Prenatal causes include those that are caused before birth including:
+include those that are caused before birth including:

 - Abnormal genes